antidot/html-connector/README.md

 You can add the `--verbose` or `--password myStr0ngP@ssword` options.

-If you want to use the FTML connector for splitting your HTML and if it's installed, you can use the `--use-ftml` option.
+If you want to use the FTML connector for splitting your HTML and if it's installed locally, you can use the `--use-ftml` option.

 ## Using as a library